kronenthaler/syntaxis/README.md

 This project welcomes any contributions.
 This project will try a different approach to deal with issues/bugs.

-Since this library is intended to be used by developers, it will be very easy for you to report issues in the form of a failing unit test in a MR.
+Since this library is intended to be used by developers, it will be very easy for you to report issues in the form of a failing unit test in a pull request.

 This have few benefits in the long run: